Skip to Content

 How do you determine whether the spot you have chosen for your jade plant will support its healthy growth?
 Here are some window directions and their overall impact on your jade plant’s growth:

 An east-facing window: An east-facing window had adequate access to morning sunlight.
-At the same time, it gets ample sunlight in the afternoon that is not too harsh for the plant.
+At the same time, it gets ample sunlight in the afternoon, which is not too harsh for the plant.

 A west-facing window: A window facing west is not an idea for a jade plant because the window is directly facing the sun during the afternoons when the sun is too harsh for the plant’s leaves.

 A south-facing window: A window facing south is ideal for the plant as it receives light throughout the day.
-The sunlight is primarily indirect and does not experience sudden shifts in terms of intensity.
+The sunlight is primarily indirect and does not experience sudden shifts in intensity.

 A north-facing window: A window facing north will still have access to some light during the day, but this light is not enough to support the healthy growth of your jade plant.